Le Motographe builds a 40/50s-inspired Dyna…

 The Street Bob is a stripped-down ground-pounder inspired by the H-D bobbers of yesteryear.
 The 2015 Twin Cam 103″ V-twin was rated at 98.8 foot-pounds of torque, and despite the old-school looks, the Street Bob boasted Electronic Sequential Port Fuel Injection (ESPFI), six-speed “Cruise Drive” transmission, and optional ABS and smart security system.

-Our friends Jerome and Jerome and Yvan of France’s Le Motographe have a long history as off-road riders, but they enjoy building and customizing a wide range of machines:
+Our friends Jerome and Yvan of France’s Le Motographe have a long history as off-road riders, but they enjoy building and customizing a wide range of machines:

 “We are riders above all and enduro riders in particular.
 But we have grown up with many dream bikes in mind and are happy to celebrate motorcycle culture by creating iconic bikes based on famous and historic bases.”